csnazell/plant-model/docs/models/clock/clock-model.md

 #### \#4: Initial Conditions
 Create a function that returns an instance of Clock.State initialised with a vector of _n_ values suitably configured as the initial state of the differential equations.
 The initial state vector should provide an initial value for each of the differential equations in your set.

-In the example below there our model has 2 differential equations and we initialise all of them to 0.1.
+In the example below, our model has 2 differential equations and we initialise all of them to 0.1.

 ```
 function initialState()